 Genre literature is a highly competitive market, so books must not only meet reader expectations, but also have a great presentation.

-The cover and blurb should help readers understand that this is exactly what they are looking for.
+The cover and abstract should help readers understand that this is exactly what they are looking for.
 The quality of text and layout should be precisely what fans of this genre are used to.

 The assurance of the Recluse’s success is the knowledge that he offers people what they are already looking for and for which they are willing to pay.